Miserlou/Zappa/README.md

 To enable Cross-Origin Resource Sharing (CORS) for your application, follow the [AWS "How to CORS" Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) to enable CORS via the API Gateway Console.
 Don't forget to re-deploy your API after making the changes!

+#### Deploying to a Domain With a Let'sEncrypt Certificate

+If you want to use Zappa on a domain with a free Let's Encrypt certificate, you can follow [this guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl.md).

 ## Zappa Guides

 * [Django-Zappa tutorial screencast](https://www.youtube.com/watch?v=plUrbPN0xc8&feature=youtu.be).